The Minnesota men's tennis team went 21-8 and won a Big Ten title in 2014-15

 Young owns a 184-152 overall record in 14 collegiate seasons as a head coach.
 He won his 100th match on Feb.
 22, 2009 against Binghamton and his 150th match on March 3, 2012 at Virginia Tech.
 Young is 113-84 in eight seasons at Minnesota.

 Off the court, Young's squads have also achieved success.
-This past year, his squad had the highest grade-point average of any men's sport at Minnesota.
+This past year, his squad had the highest grade-point average of any men's sport at Minnesota for the second straigh year.
 In 2009-10, the Gophers had the highest grade-point average of any small men's sport at Minnesota and senior Dino Bilankov was named the school's Outstanding Male Scholar Athlete.
-The 2008-09 and 2010-11 teams were also recognized with the school's award for most community service hours by a men's sport.
+The 2008-09, 2010-11, 2014-15 teams were also recognized with the school's award for most community service hours by a men's sport.

 Prior to coming to Minnesota, Young spent six seasons as head coach at the University of Denver.
 During his tenure with the Pioneers, Young posted a 71-68 overall record.
 In his final season in 2005-06, he led Denver to a 13-9 record and then a program-best fourth-place finish in the Sun Belt Conference and a No. 66 national ranking.